whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/03-video-motion-tracking/03-07-which-reality-video-assignment.md

 ### Final Video Requirements

-- minimum 30 seconds to a maximum of 60 seconds
+- Minimum 30 seconds to a maximum of 60 seconds
-- use at least one self generated analog abstract video, can use more
+- At least one self generated analog abstract video, can use more
-- use at least one self generated digital abstract video, can use more
+- At least one self generated digital abstract video, can use more
-- use at least one green screen shot, can use more
+- At least one green screen shot, can use more
-- use at least one motion tracking shot, can use more
+- At least one camera tracking shot, can use more
-- use at least one portion of found footage from the public domain
+- At least one portion of found footage from the public domain
-- use sounds created by you
+- Use sounds created by you

 ## Concepts to Consider